Get Started with Catalyst Center

 Different views of the home page

-The home page can vary depending on factors such as the different stages of Catalyst Center and what role is used to log in.
+The home page can vary depending on different stages of Catalyst Center and what role is used to log in.

-For example, the day-zero view of the Catalyst Center home page displays when there are no devices in the system or if you skipped the getting started workflow.
+For example, the day-n view of the Catalyst Center home page displays when there are devices in inventory.

 Figure 1.
-The day-zero view of the Catalyst Center home page
+The day-n view of the Catalyst Center home page

-The day-zero view of the Catalyst Center home page displays a snapshot of your network with no devices in the system.
+The day-n view of the Catalyst Center home page displays a snapshot of your network with devices in inventory.

 Main menu